drvinceknight/Year_3_game_theory_course/Course_Notes/Chapter_06-Nash_Equilibria_in_mixed_strategies.md

 - Identifying Nash equilibria in pure strategies;
 - Solving the duopoly game;

-This brings us to a very import part of the course.
+This brings us to a very important part of the course.
 We will now consider equilibria in mixed strategies.

 ## Recall of expected utility calculation